Where are Fire Doors Required?

 For apartment buildings, internal doors within individual apartments may not always need to be fire doors unless specified by an assessment.
 However, doors leading to communal areas such as corridors and stairwells must be fire doors.
 This is to ensure that main escape routes remain free of smoke and fire long enough for all residents to evacuate.

-Fire Door Requirements in Non-Domestic Properties
+Fire Door Building Regulations in Non-Domestic Properties

 Fire door requirements and regulations also outline the need for these passive fire protection installations in non-domestic properties, too.
 Below is a summary of the latest legislation surrounding fire door requirements for non-domestic buildings: